Rian-T/deep-project-2022/README.md

-# Playing MarioKart in Real-Time using Deep Learning
+# Playing MarioKart in Real-Time

 Magalie ANDORFER-HIRSCH
 Rian TOUCHENT

-This is our project for the course Deep Learning at CentraleSupélec - 2022
+This is our project for the course Deep Learning and Computer Vision at CentraleSupélec - 2022

 ![](assets/pres.gif)